michael-sumner/go-make-things/content/articles/2017-11-10-es6-arrow-function-rest-parameters.md

 - Code
 - JavaScript
 date: '2017-11-10'
+permalink: /es6-arrow-function-rest-parameters/
 title: ES6 arrow function rest parameters
+url: /2017/11/10/es6-arrow-function-rest-parameters
 ---

-Yesterday, I showed you a technique for [getting an array of all of the arguments passed into a function](/getting-an-array-of-all-arguments-passed-into-a-function-with-vanilla-javascript/).
+Yesterday, I showed you a technique for [getting an array of all of the arguments passed into a function](https://gomakethings.com/getting-an-array-of-all-arguments-passed-into-a-function-with-vanilla-javascript/).

-Unfortunately, this technique does not work for [ES6 arrow functions](/an-introduction-to-es6-arrow-functions/), which don't have an `arguments` variable natively assigned like traditional functions do.
+Unfortunately, this technique does not work for [ES6 arrow functions](https://gomakethings.com/an-introduction-to-es6-arrow-functions/), which don't have an `arguments` variable natively assigned like traditional functions do.

 Instead, they have something called *rest parameters*.